adrianfriday/scc243-labs/week3/week3-task.md

 # Week 3 worksheet
-The goal of today is to explore the carbon footprint (related to embodied energy) of **your own** digital appliances and devices that you identified last week.
-Unlike direct energy use, the energy here is required at stages of the manufacturing pipeline, so the carbon footprint relates to mining, transport, manufacturing and all the other items that come together to make your products.
+The goal of today is to explore the 'carbon footprint' (related to embodied energy) of **your own** digital appliances and devices that you identified last week.
+Unlike direct energy use, the energy here is required at all stages of the manufacturing pipeline, so the carbon footprint relates to mining of raw materials, processing, transportation, manufacturing and all the other items that come together to make your products and get them in your hands.

 ## Cautionary note
-The carbon footprint of each device is at best an estimate as the supply chains are *very long and complex*.
+The carbon footprint of each device is at best an estimate of the average or typical embodied energy, as the supply chains are *very long and complex*.
+They also differ between even similar products, and change over time (e.g. a market might source from different suppliers).

 1. You may get differences in estimates, or only be able to get an estimate for a device that's as similar as possible
-2. Sometimes manufacturers and resellers will list the carbon footprint, there's *always* questions we should ask about whether we can rely on the data
+2. Sometimes manufacturers and resellers will list the carbon footprint, there's *always* questions we should ask about whether we can rely on the data - data can be old, contain errors, or it may be in their interest to 'scope' the estimate to make their products look good
-3. We may have to start caring more about data quality, e.g. published peer reviews in reputable journals with 'life cycle assessments' (LCA) analysis are likely to be the most reliable sources
+3. We may have to start caring more about data quality, e.g. published peer reviews in reputable journals with 'life cycle assessments' (LCA) analysis are likely to be the most reliable sources (more on this in a later lecture)

-Since this is just a short lab task, approximate 'ball park' estimates are good enough.
+Since this is just a short lab task, approximate 'ball park' estimates are good enough to 'get an idea'.

 ## Task